gr8abbasi/php-dI-container/README.md

 # Note: Work in Progress!
 Not Completed yet!

 PHP DI Container resolves dependencies for php application using Dependency Injection.
 And it provides a simple container for all depnedencies as well.
-Good thing about this container is you can specify dependencies in many formats:
+It can take dependencies as argument to other classes and resolve them efficiently.
+Good thing about container is you can specify dependencies in many formats:
 #PHP
 #JSON
 #YAML